LoGOuT92/ReactNativeApp/README.md

 # Travel cost calculator - mobile application

-This is my first simple application made with React Native and android Studio.
-The application is a calculator of average costs related to fuel consumption
+Travel cost calculator is a mobile application that allows users to calculate and track their fuel consumption and travel costs.
+Built with React Native and android Studio, this application is user-friendly and easy to use.
+The main features of the application include the ability to calculate fuel consumption, average fuel consumption, travel costs, and average fuel consumption/distance/cost all results.
+Users can also add or remove new trips to keep track of their expenses.
+This application is perfect for anyone who wants to keep track of their fuel consumption and travel costs in an organized and efficient way

 ## Main Features
 #### Calculation of fuel consumption.